It is a new year and we at Workato are super excited to tackle 2021 with more energy than ever before.

 Company policies often recommend not storing your application credentials (username & password) on 3rd party services like Workato.

-The latest enhancements to the Snowflake connector enable OAuth 2.0, which means you no longer have to share or store Snowflake account credentials in Workato.
+The latest enhancements to the Snowflake connector enable OAuth 2.0.
+This means you no longer have to share or store Snowflake account credentials in Workato.

 More secure and scalable connections for on-prem Redshift instances